taylor-huffman/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Submitted the form and found 500 error.
+Reviewed server logs and found NameError (uninitialized constant ToysController::Toys) - Modified create action to fix issue

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Clicked like button and received Uncaught (in promise) SyntaxError: Unexpected end of JSON input in Console - Network tab showed 204 - No Content error - Reviewed controller action and found no render json: toy command.
+Added render json: toy

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Clicked donate button and received 404 error.
+Reviewed server logs and found ActionController::RoutingError (No route matches [DELETE] "/toys/8").
+Added route for destroy action to route file.